 Working for a company is a two-way street and it’s important that you and the company will fit well together.

-- Don’t expect that your future employer won’t want to see an actual copy of your actual resume.
+- Don’t expect that your future employer won’t want to see a text copy of your actual resume.
 Think of your video resume as more of a *bonus* to go along with your traditional resume.
 When done correctly, this can boost your chances of snagging a coveted position.

 A video resume puts you in front of the hiring manager.